anacgsantana/AMAZON-CLONE/README.md

-Project available at: https://jsreact-amazon-clone.netlify.app For this project I used react and JS.
+Project available at: https://jsreact-amazon-clone.netlify.app

+For this project I used React and JS.

 # Getting Started with Create React App